JohnGu9/AnimatedSize/README.md

 | auto           | undefined      | set the width property as undefined (remove width property from inline style sheet)                                   |
 | undefined      | auto           | set the width property as auto                                                                                        |

+- use `auto` or `undefined` for better performance when nested element may change its size.

 ## Custom animation curve

 AnimatedSize implement the animation that underlay is [css transition](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Transitions/Using_CSS_transitions).
 Setup factor other properties to custom your animation `curve` as well as `duration` and `delay`